Andrew Schoultz_1b (web).jpg

 Camo Temple Stool 2, 2024, Walnut, Plywood, Wood screws, Foam, Dacron, Camo Carhartt fabric, 18 x 15 x 15in.

-Andrew Schoultz, Meditation Portal (1), 2024, Acrylic on canvas mounted to panel, 63 x 79in.
+Andrew Schoultz, Meditation Portal (1), 2024, Acrylic on canvas mounted to panel, custom frame by Snyderdepass, 63 x 79in.

 Alejandro DePass, Two Toned Side Table and Low Table, 2024 White Oak and Walnut, 23 x 13 x 13 in.